Yuyan-Lei/MobileAppDev-FindMeow/README.md

 **Cuichan Wu**:

+- Feat:

+1. Implemented map button on `DiscoverMainScreen` and linked to `MapPage`.
+2. Used lots of time to do research on map page and added initial map location.
+3. Implemented go back button, header title and `CatCard` part to `MapPage`.
+4. Unified all font family, font size, and colors in all pages.
+5. Added all map markers and the connection between `CatCard` and map marker.
+6. Exacted `SubmitButton` from multiple pages.
+7. Implemented button effect for all buttons.
+8. Exacted `ApplyButton` and `ResetButton` from `DiscoverFilter` and `FindBreederFilter`.

+- Style:

+1. Adjusted style in contact card.
+2. Adjusted style in `CatInformation`.
+3. Redesigned the filter icon size.
+4. Restyled the size of datePicker on `PostNewCat`.
+5. Adjusted slider style on `DiscoverFilter`.
+6. Redesigned the height of `DiscoverMainScreen`.

+- Test:

+1. All functions and pull requests in multiple iOS platforms.

 **Yuyan Lei**:

 **Zhongyi Lu**:

 - Feat:

 1. Refactored and optimized data loading on several pages including `DiscoverMain`, `FindBreeder`, `MapPage`, and `StarList`.
 2. Refactored and optimized data loading in several components including `CatCard` and `BreederCard`.
 3. Optimized `likeCat` operations.